chrplr/gohello/README.md

 Date: 2022-10-30

 Finding out how to create your own libraries in Go is not obvious.
 The process is actually not at all complicated.
-Here, I show how to do it in practice.

-I proceed in three steps:
+I show here how to do it in practice, proceeding in three steps:

 1. I briefly recapitulate how to create a local library inside a project
 2. I show how to make a library a independent module that can be reused across projects
 3. I show how this independent module can be reused locally, or from the internet (that is, on github.com)

 ## How to how to create a local library inside a project.